Swe-HimelRana/prosellers-checkers-latest/docs.md

 ## Overview

 The Prosellers Checkers API is a Flask-based REST API that provides credential validation services for various protocols including cPanel, SMTP, SSH, RDP, and Proxy servers.

-All endpoints require API key authentication.
+It also includes a **built-in Proxy Management system** that allows you to use cPanel accounts as SSH tunnels or pass traffic through real proxies.

 ## Base URL